Prethika88/Cognitive-Image-Generator/README.md

 **4.Setup Environment Variables**

-Create a .env file in the server directory and configure the required environment variables.
+Create a .env file in the backend directory and configure the required environment variables.

 **5.Run the application**